masihyeganeh/YoutubeDownloader/README.md

 and run `composer update` command

-Needs PHP 5.5 or newer
+Needs PHP 5.5 or newer.
+Tested with PHP 5.5, 5.6, 7.0, hhvm and nightly

 Usage
 -----